 My research work

-I currently work for much of my time at the European Centre for Medium-range Weather Forecasts on their Reanalysis project.
+During 2010-2012 I worked at the European Centre for Medium-range Weather Forecasts on their Reanalysis project.
 Reanalysis combines past meteorological observations into complete, comprehensive and coherent atmospheric datasets using an up-to-date version of a weather forecast model.

 In recent years I have worked on a variety of projects, which have included: